zxue/deploying-and-troubleshooting-maximo-predict/README.md

 The first two options require that you identify the several values first that are specific to the environment in addition to common values such as entitlement key, and license file.
 Below are some of the values you will need to know.

 - The MAS instance ID and workspace ID, which you can find from the "ManageWorkspace" instance in custom resources.
 - External certificates if used.
 You can find them in the Certificates section from the MAS admin portal.
 Also, you can find them on the MAS core networking route page from the OpenShift admin portal.
-Note that the two certificates in "Certificate" in OpenShift are mapped to the tls.crt in MAS, the CA certificate maps to ca.crt, and the Key maps to tls.key.
+Note that the two certificates in "Certificate" in OpenShift are mapped to the Certificate tls.crt (the first one under Certificates) in MAS, the certificate in CA Certificate maps to Certificate authority (optional) ca.crt (the second one), and the value in Key maps to the Private Key tls.key (the third one).
 When Maximo Predict is deployed, you will see five certificate entries for suite core services, Manage, IoT, Monitor, and Predict.

 The third option is to work with the MAS admin console, which has been most successful based on my limited experience.
 It is therefore discussed here.